Froggers Unite!

 GRADUATE STUDENT, NEUROSCIENCE

-Anna is a UCSF Neuroscience graduate student screening for genetic modifiers of ASD risk genes in Drosophila.
+Anna is a Neuroscience graduate student screening for genetic modifiers of ASD risk genes in Drosophila.
 She received her B.S. in neurobiology from Georgetown University.
 She worked at the National Institute of Neurological Disorders and Stroke (NINDS) as a postbaccalaureate fellow, studying lipid metabolism and transport in the larval brain.
 Outside of the lab, she enjoys exercising, participating in sports leagues, and spending time with her twin sister and their cats.

 James Schmidt (he/him)